-Even today, hot springs are upwelling from the ruin, which become one of the attracts of the national park.
+Even today, hot springs are gushing in the ruin, which is one of the attracts of the park.

-After you pass by ruins, proceeding along the cliff, you will hear chatter of the Rio Grande.
+Proceeding along the cliff, you hear chatter of the Rio Grande.

-The upper part of the building of an indoor bath collapsed and it looks like an open-air bath.
+The upper part of the building of an indoor bath collapsed and it looks like an outdoor bath.

-The water temperature is tepid, around 104 degrees and there is no smell and taste.
+The water temperature is tepid, around 104 degrees F.

 Nobody seems to have cleaned the tub for a long time, and it is partly muddy.